-A simple but powerful method to ensure the existence of (ultra)distributional boundary values of holomorphic functions consists in combining Stokes' theorem (more precisely, the formula \cite[Equation (3.1.9), p.\ 62]{Hormander}) with almost analytic extensions.
+A simple but powerful method to ensure the existence of (ultra)distributional boundary values of holomorphic functions consists in combining Stokes' theorem (more precisely, the formula \cite[Equation (3.1.9), p.\ 62]{Hormander}) with the notion of almost analytic extensions.
 This technique was used for the first time by H\"ormander \cite[p.\ 64]{Hormander} for distributions and was later extended to the ultradistributional setting by Petzsche and Vogt \cite{P-V} (see also \cite{Petzsche1984}).
 We mention that the characterization of Denjoy-Carleman classes by almost analytic extensions goes back to Dyn'kin \cite{Dynkin1980, Dynkin1993}.
-We refer to the recent article \cite{R-S19} for the newest generalizations of such results and an overview on the topic of almost analytic extensions.
-We develop here a similar method to establish the existence of ultradistributional boundary values of harmonic functions.
+We refer to the recent article \cite{R-S19} for the newest generalizations of such results and an overview of the topic of almost analytic extensions.
+Here we develop a similar method to establish the existence of ultradistributional boundary values of harmonic functions.
 Our method combines Green's theorem with a novel description of ultradifferentiable functions by so-called \emph{almost harmonic functions}.
 Therefore, the first part of this article is devoted to an almost harmonic function characterization of ultradifferentiable classes.

 We work with the notion of ultradifferentiability defined via weight matrices, as introduced in \cite{R-S15}.
 This leads to a unified treatment of ultradifferentiable classes defined via weight sequences \cite{Komatsu} (Denjoy-Carleman approach) and via weight functions \cite{B-M-T} (Braun-Meise-Taylor approach), but also comprises other spaces, e.g., the union and intersection of all Gevrey spaces.
-We would like to point out that the method we employ to infer the weight function case from the weight matrix case is basically identical to the one used in \cite{R-S19} and is based upon results from \cite{R-S15,R-S16,R-S18}.
+We point out that we shall infer the weight function case from the weight matrix case by employing the method from \cite{R-S19}, which is based upon results from \cite{R-S15,R-S16,R-S18}.